OpenCon-Cascadia/OCCascadia.github.io/_pages/faq.md

 ### Local accommodation/sights to see

 Check out this [list of accommodations and Portland attractions](https://csvconf.com/2017/locations/) on the csv,conf website.

+### Saturday-parking

+Please park in the free [Schnitzer lot](https://goo.gl/maps/E8hjANzBHp52) next to the Roberston Life Sciences Building, and NOT in the paid parking lot under the Roberston Life Sciences Building.

 <!-- ### About OpenCon -->